coviciva/NewsPortal/README.md

 <br />

-News Portal is web application for reading breaking news stories as they happen around the world.
+News Portal is a web application for reading breaking news stories as they happen around the world.

 ## Application design